faisalirfan361/HEPOC/app/COMMON_ASSETS/SASS_FILES/readme.txt

 2 - Install Compass on Ruby.
     > gem install compass

-3 - Copy the folder where config.rb is located to inside of "css" folder of chosen version of SmartAdmin (HTML_version/css, e.g) to install the Sass project.
+3 - Copy the folder where config.rb is located to inside of "css" folder of chosen version of SmartEmployer (HTML_version/css, e.g) to install the Sass project.

 4 - Change terminal to folder where the config.rb is located.
     > cd <folder> (Linux or Mac)